-One of the most aesthetically outdated fixtures in a retail store are the slat walls used for displaying product.
+One of the most aesthetically outdated fixtures in a retail store are the slat walls used for displaying products.
 Owners of small, privately-owned retail stores spend a lot of money designing their interiors to compliment their brand, but then are stuck with less-than-beautiful faux wood display racks on their walls.
 There really are not many affordable alternatives out there, are there?
-Well, here is an easy and inexpensive way to make your product walls look great add pop to your showroom!
+Well, here is an easy and inexpensive way to make your product walls look great and add pop to your showroom!

 This is a project we did for Royal Billiard & Recreation, a retail store in Hatfield, PA that sells game room products.

 To update these walls with striking graphics, we visited Royal Billiard & Recreation’s showroom.
 There the owner, Audra Delconte, and our lead, Josh, worked together to come up with concepts for the two walls.
 Once the concepts were decided, compositions were created with the pool balls and dartboard that would fit in the proper ratio of the two slat panels and the setups were photographed.
 Creating the compositions is an extremely important step and takes the experienced eye of a designer.
 Consider this: the walls are odd shapes and the arrangements, especially the pool balls, have to be created in a manner that will fit the wall properly once cropped to the proper shape.

 The process of photographing the products includes using proper lighting (strobes) and a high megapixel camera.
 There are several reasons why light is added:

 - Allows the camera to shoot at a lower ISO, creating a sharper, less grainy image.

 - Creates dimension and separation of the products by controlling highlights and shadows.

 - Makes the colors more vibrant and gives the image more “pop”.

 And simply put, a high megapixel camera allows for greater clarity on these large prints.